fgias/crypto-bot/README.md

 - To end the ssh session, but keep the bot running, use the command `screen` and then detach from the running process with the key binding `Ctrl + A Ctrl + D`.
 To resume the session use `screen -r`.
 See https://www.tecmint.com/keep-remote-ssh-sessions-running-after-disconnection/.

 ## config.json file for MAC strategy
-- max open trades: -1 for unlimited (limited by pairlist), or 10
+- max open trades: 8
 - stake amount: unlimited
-- blacklist DAI/USDT, USDC/USDT, BUSD/USDT (stable coins) etc.
+- blacklist DAI/USDT, USDC/USDT, BUSD/USDT etc. (stable coins).
+- stoploss = -0.15

 ## Comments/ Limitations
   - The bot does not have the ability to short sell.